Euro zone warns Greece no cash till full reform deal

 But he rejected any more wage or pension cuts and said creditors must agree on a realistic target for the primary budget surplus before debt service.

-"Our government is eager to rationalize the pension system (for example, by limiting early retirement), proceed with partial privatization of public assets, ... create a fully independent tax commission," Varoufakis said.
+"Our government is eager to rationalize the pension system (for example, by limiting early retirement), proceed with partial privatisation of public assets, ... create a fully independent tax commission," Varoufakis said.

-French Finance Minister Michel Sapin told Reuters there was room for maneuver on Greece's primary surplus, "as long as it remains positive."
+French Finance Minister Michel Sapin told Reuters there was room for manoeuvre on Greece's primary surplus, "as long as it remains positive."

 Exactly when Greece's cash reserves run out is unclear, but sources familiar with the matter said Athens would struggle to meet the IMF payment, and it was not certain to scrape together a targeted 2.5 billion euros from state entities' idle cash.